-When Japanese characters in the film refer to the date of the attack, they are actually saying "December 8," which is technically correct, as Japan is a day ahead of the U.S.; however, it is translated as "December 7" in the subtitles to avoid confusing U.S. audiences.
+When Japanese characters in the film refer to the date of the attack, they were actually saying "December 8", which is technically correct, as Japan is a day ahead of the U.S. However, it was translated as "December 7" in the subtitles to avoid confusing U.S. audiences.

-The 30+ "Japanese" airplanes flying in the movie are all converted American trainers.
+The thirty plus "Japanese" airplanes flown in the movie were all converted American trainers.
 No genuine Japanese warbirds were to be found in flying condition at the time.
-Instead, several American planes had to be rebuilt at a cost of about $30,000 each.
-They were later sold at auction for $1,500 or so apiece, and most of them are still flying in private hands.
+Instead, several American planes had to be rebuilt at a cost of about thirty thousand dollars each.
+They were later sold at auction for fifteen hundred dollars or so apiece, and most of them are still flying in private hands.

 Many of the replica Japanese aircraft are owned by members of the Commemorative Air Force, an organization that specializes in re-enactments and aircraft preservation.
 They are used every year in the annual CAF air show, where a re-enactment of the Pearl Harbor attack takes place.
 This has been going on since 1972.

-Shôgo Shimada and Hisao Toake, who played Ambassadors Nomura and Kurusu, were the only cast members to work with both the Japanese and American units.
-Shimada's English language dialog was looped by Paul Frees.
+Shôgo Shimada and Hisao Toake, who played Ambassadors Nomura and Kurusu, respectively, were the only cast members to work with the Japanese and American units.
+Shimada's English language dialogue was looped by Paul Frees.

 The civilian pilots hired to fly the Japanese aircraft were a bunch of characters.
 One, never identified, was taken by a line of stage direction in the script which read, "Watanabe smiles".
 After each successful shot with the aerial coordinator announced his satisfaction, this pilot would anonymously announce on his aircraft radio, "Watanabe smiles".
 During the filming of one shot, a civilian general aviation aircraft inadvertently flew into their formation, forcing them to perform emergency evasive maneuvers.
 The aerial coordinator performed an immediate inventory of flying aircraft, announced his relief that disaster had been avoided.
 This same unknown pilot this time announced, "Watanabe shits!"